DataDog/hiring-engineers/answers/answers.md

 This repository is a fully functional self-service PoC of the features in context, instructions:
 * Install Docker (Tested on Mac & Ubuntu)
 * Clone the repostory
+* Rename the DOT_ENV_TEMPLATE.env file to .env
+* Populate the relevant credentials and any other env. variables
 * `sudo chmod +x run.sh`
 * fire `sudo ./run.sh`